celedev/LuaTextKitSubclasses/readme.md

 3. Run the application on a device or in the simulator.

-4. In CodeFlow, select the application in the `Target` popup menu in the project window toolbar.
-The app stops on a breakpoint at the first line of the Lua program.

-5. Click on the `Continue` button in the toolbar (or use the CodeFlow debugger for stepping in the program)

-6. Enjoy the power of live coding with CodeFlow
+4. Enjoy the power of live coding with CodeFlow

 ## Troubleshooting